ahurta92/EET110-Signals/README.md

 ## The main program

-You can download all the source code at.
+You can download all the source code at [EET110 Signals](https://github.com/ahurta92/EET110-Signals/.)

-You can write all your code in the follwing main program.
-In its present state the program is is designed to print your data to csv file "data.csv".
+You can write all your code in the following main program.
+In its present state the program is designed to print your data to csv file "data.csv".
 This should help you in testing that your program works correctly.
 Use your favorite program to plot the data to make sure your program generates the correct values.

 ```cpp